Bombing of Obersalzberg: Attack

 The first wave of bombers arrived in the Berchtesgaden area at 9:30 am, but were unable to attack immediately.
-The Mosquito crews had difficulty spotting the targets due to the presence of mist and snow in the area.
-Obersalzberg's defenders were unable to generate a smoke screen as they had exhausted their supplies of the necessary chemicals.
-The Mosquitos' Oboe equipment proved ineffective, as the radio signals it used were blocked by mountains.
+The Mosquito crews had difficulty spotting the targets due to mist and snow in the area.
+Obersalzberg's defenders, however, were unable to generate a smoke screen as they had exhausted their supplies of the necessary chemicals.
+The Mosquitos' Oboe equipment proved ineffective as the radio signals it needed to receive were blocked by mountains.
 The bombers orbited until the Mosquito crews marked the target.
 During this period some of the aircraft flew near Salzburg and were fired on by the city's strong anti-aircraft defences.
 Several bombers also came close to colliding.

 Once the target was marked, the first wave of bombers attacked between 9:51 and 10:11 am.
-The elite No. 617 Squadron RAF was the first unit to strike Obersalzberg, with its aircraft dropping large Tallboy bombs.
+The elite No. 617 Squadron RAF was the first unit to strike Obersalzberg, with its aircraft dropping large Tallboy bunker-buster bombs.
 The second wave bombed between 10:42 and 11:00 am.
-Over 1400 LT of bombs were released; it was hoped that such a heavy bombardment would be sufficient to destroy the bunkers under Obersalzberg.
+Over 1400 LT of bombs were dropped; it was hoped that such a heavy bombardment would be sufficient to destroy the bunkers under Obersalzberg.
 The bombing was very accurate.

 Two Lancasters were shot down by German anti-aircraft guns.
-An aircraft from the Royal Australian Air Force's No. 460 Squadron was hit shortly after dropping its bombs, and all of its crew survived after the pilot made a forced landing near the German town of Traunstein.
+An aircraft from the Royal Australian Air Force's No. 460 Squadron was hit shortly after dropping its bombs; all of its crew survived after the pilot made a forced landing near the German town of Traunstein.
 They were made prisoners of war, but were liberated within days.
-The other aircraft to be shot down was from No. 619 Squadron RAF.
-Of the bomber's crew, four were killed and three taken prisoner.
-These POWs were also soon rescued by Allied forces.
+The other aircraft to be shot down was from No. 619 Squadron RAF; four of the crew were killed, and three taken prisoner but soon released by Allied forces.
 Several other Lancasters were damaged, with one landing near Paris.

 The attack produced mixed results.
 Of the primary targets, the Kehlsteinhaus was undamaged and the Berghof was moderately damaged by three bombs.
 The Waffen-SS barracks and the houses owned by Göring and the Reichsleiter Martin Bormann were destroyed.
 Most of the approximately 3,000 people at Obersalzberg had sheltered in the bunkers below the complex, but 31 were killed, including several children.
 The bunker network was not seriously damaged.
 The town of Berchtesgaden was undamaged, and none of its population were killed or wounded.

 USAAF units attacked transport infrastructure in the general area of Obersalzberg on 25 April.
-These raids formed part of an operation conducted at the request of the Allied ground forces that targeted the Škoda Works munitions facilities near Pilsen in German-occupied Czechoslovakia as well as railways in Austria which were believed to be transporting German troops.
+These raids formed part of an operation conducted at the request of the Allied ground forces that targeted the Škoda Works munitions facilities near Pilsen in German-occupied Czechoslovakia and railways in Austria which were believed to be transporting German troops.
 The locations near Obersalzberg that were attacked included Freilassing, Hallein, Bad Reichenhall, Salzburg and Traunstein.
-Considerable damage was inflicted on several train stations, gasworks and hospitals in these towns.
-More than 300 civilians were killed.
+Considerable damage was inflicted on several train stations, gasworks and hospitals in these towns, and more than 300 civilians were killed.